 Before you use arrivals SmartGate

-When you check-in, you need to ensure the name printed on your boarding pass matches your name printed on your ePassport exactly.
-This ensures you will have an easier experience using arrivals SmartGate.
+When you check-in, you need to ensure the name printed on your boarding pass exactly matches your name printed on your ePassport exactly.
+This will ensure you will have the smoothest experience using arrivals SmartGate.

 Using arrivals SmartGate